 GREENWICH HOSPITAL BURSARIES

-The Royal Hospital School is proud of its historic links with the Royal Navy, Royal Marines and Royal Fleet Auxiliary.
+The Royal Hospital School is part of Greenwich Hospital, a Crown naval charity, one of whose charitable objectives is to provide for the education of the children of seafarers.
+The school is proud of its historic links with the Royal Navy, Royal Marines and Royal Fleet Auxiliary.
 This is why we offer generous bursaries to 1st generation seafaring families so their child or children can benefit from an outstanding education at one of the country’s leading co-educational boarding schools.
 These bursaries, supported by Greenwich Hospital, are means-tested, and depending on the applicant's circumstances, can offer a fee reduction of up to 95%.

 Our full boarding fees are also discounted for those in receipt of the MOD Continuity of Education Allowance (CEA).